Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

 rest of the tree to be reordered.

-Also, when a rewrite rule of a Head's Symbol is found to match, then the replacement substitution is preformed and this can change overall expression.
+Also, when a rewrite rule of a Head's Symbol is found to match, then the replacement substitution is performed and this can change overall expression.

 Depending on a Symbol's attributes like ``Hold``, an expression's